 I’d passed by it for our whole week at the park, always meaning to take the time to pay it homage in photographs.
 It wasn’t until the day before our exit that I finally got to it.
 But oh what bad timing!
-The wind wouldn’t cooperate and I’d just broken my big toe two days earlier so crouching down to get the best angle was excruciating.
-I tried for a bit but got fatigued trying to battle wind and injury so I stepped away without fulfilling my photographic vision.
+The wind wouldn’t cooperate and I’d just broken my big toe two days earlier .
+Crouching down to get the best angle was excruciating.
+I tried for a bit but I was shaking and fatigued from the pain so I stepped away without fulfilling my photographic vision.

 So I leave you with this…

 For art may err, but Nature cannot miss. -John Dryden